Venezuelan Crema de Jojoto (Sweet Corn Soup) Recipe

-This crema de jojoto is that soup that tastes like Venezuela and has that perfect balance between sweet and savory that characterizes tender corn, with a creamy texture that comforts you without being heavy.
-It’s ideal as a first course or as a light dinner.
-And the best part is you don’t have to be a chef for it to turn out divine, and it’s ready in an hour.
+This crema de jojoto is a smooth Venezuelan sweet corn soup made with milk and butter, ready less than one and a half hour.
+It has that perfect balance between sweet and savory that characterizes tender corn, with a creamy texture that comforts you without being heavy.
+It’s naturally gluten-free, and you don’t have to be a chef for it to turn out divine.

 A bowl of creamy sopa, inspired by receta de crema de jojoto, is topped with corn and herbs on a blue and white patterned plate with a spoon.